open-quantum-safe/liboqs-java/README.md

 You may also omit the `-Dliboqs.include.dir` and `-Dliboqs.lib.dir` options in case you installed liboqs in `/usr/local` (true if you ran `sudo ninja install` after building liboqs).

-Both the above commands will create a `target` directory with all the build files, as well as with the `liboqs-java.jar` wrapper inside the `target` directory.
+Both the above commands will create a `target` directory with the build files, as well as a `src/main/resources` directory that will contain the `liboqs-jni.so` native library.
+Finally, a `liboqs-java.jar` will be created inside the `target` directory that will contain all the class files as well as the `liboqs-jni.so` native library.

 ### Building and running the examples